Cameron Village, Baltimore

 Cameron Village is a neighborhood in the North District of Baltimore, located between the neighborhoods of Mid-Govans and Woodbourne Heights.
-Vaguely bell-shaped, its boundaries are marked by Bradhurst Road and E. Belvedere Avenue (north), Woodbourne Avenue (south), Lothian Road (west) and Northwood Drive (east).
+Vaguely bell-shaped, its boundaries are marked by Bradhurst Road and E. Belvedere Avenue (north), Woodbourne Avenue (south), Lothian Road (west), and Northwood Drive (east).

-Public school transformations
+Public school history

 Chinquapin Middle School, located at 900 Woodbourne Avenue in Cameron Village, was formerly known as Woodbourne Junior High School.
-This school became the focus of controversy about prayer and Bible readings in public schools in 1960.
+It became the focus of controversy about prayer and Bible readings in public schools in 1960.
 Madalyn Murray O'Hair, whose son was attending Woodbourne Junior High School, filed a lawsuit against the city school system protesting compulsory Bible verse recitations and prayer in public schools.
 The Supreme Court ruled in her favor in the 1963 decision of Abington School District v.
 Schempp.

 The city closed Chinquapin as a middle school in 2010, replacing it with the Baltimore IT Academy Transformation School, a new program operating in the same building.
 In the new program, students in grades 6-12 study a career-oriented curriculum emphasizing math and information technology.